abatilo/loop-sample/README.md

 # loop-sample

-Source for my Looplist Challenge
+Source for my Looplist Challenge.

 ## Requirements:
 - [x] Make the HTTP request to get the source